spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-cactus-comments.md

 # Setting up Cactus Comments (optional)

-The playbook can install and configure [Cactus Comments](https://cactus.chat) for you.
+The playbook can install and configure the [Cactus Comments](https://cactus.chat) system for you.

 Cactus Comments is a **federated comment system** built on Matrix.
-The role allows you to self-host the system.
 It respects your privacy, and puts you in control.

 See the project's [documentation](https://cactus.chat/docs/getting-started/introduction/) to learn what it does and why it might be useful to you.

+The playbook contains 2 roles for configuring different pieces of the Cactus Comments system:

+- `matrix-cactus-comments` - the backend appservice integrating with the Matrix homeserver

+- `matrix-cactus-comments-client` - a static website server serving the [cactus-client](https://cactus.chat/docs/client/introduction/) static assets (`cactus.js` and `styles.css`)

+You can enable whichever component you need (typically both).

 ## Configuration